 Artist Song Album Comments New Approx. start time

 Tonio K H.A.T.R.E.D.
-Life In The Foodchain 0:02:51 (Real)
+Favoriting Life In The Foodchain 0:02:51 (Pop-up)

-Swamp Dogg (with Esther Philips) The Love We Got Aint Worth Two Dead Flies I'm Not Selling Out, I'm Buying In
+Swamp Dogg (with Esther Philips) The Love We Got Aint Worth Two Dead Flies Favoriting I'm Not Selling Out, I'm Buying In

 Music behind DJ: